Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Conclusions

 \section{Conclusions}

 This work provides a minimal test-bed of tasks abstracting distinct modes of creativity.
 While these tasks are admittedly an extreme caricaturization of real-world tasks, they enable us to quantify otherwise elusive metrics like originality and diversity.
-They also enable us to control and investigate distinct parts of the current apparatus for language modeling (next-token learning and softmax-based temperature sampling) and advocate for alternatives (multi-token learning and hash-conditioning).
-The surprising effectiveness of hash-conditioning raises various open questions (\S\ref{sec:noise}).
-There are also other profound questions as to whether reasoning-enhancing methods like RL and CoT are optimal for enhancing open-ended diversity and originality (\S\ref{sec:reasoning}).
-Overall, we hope our work inspires discussion in the various directions of multi-token prediction, creativity and planning. \ifdefined\ninepage We present more discussions in \S\ref{sec:further-disccussion} and limitations of our work in \S\ref{sec:limit}. \fi
+They also enable us to control and investigate distinct parts of the current apparatus for language modeling (next-token learning and temperature sampling) and advocate for alternatives (multi-token learning and seed-conditioning).
+Next, one can investigate the effect of length generalization, scaling and the effect of in-context learning vs. finetuning.
+The surprising effectiveness of seed-conditioning raises various open questions (\S\ref{sec:noise}).
+Other profound questions arise, such as whether reasoning-enhancing methods like RL and CoT are optimal for enhancing open-ended diversity and originality (\S\ref{sec:reasoning}).
+We hope our work inspires discussion in the various directions of multi-token prediction, creativity and planning. \ifdefined\ninepage We present more discussions in \S\ref{sec:further-disccussion} and limitations in \S\ref{sec:limit}. \fi